taunoe/tauno-monitor/README.md

 # Tauno Monitor

+The serial port monitor for Arduino and other embedded development.

-The goal is to make a stand-alone simple serial port monitor for the GNOME desktop.
+The goal is to make a user friendly serial port monitor for the GNOME desktop.

-It aims to be beginner-friendly, small and easy to use.
-Not feature-rich and professional.

 ### Features:

- - Remembers the last used settings (Theme, Baud Rate, Port etc.).
+ - Remembers the last used settings (Theme, Baud Rate, Port etc.)
- - Auto reconnects to the serial port when the connection is lost.
+ - Auto reconnects to the serial port when the connection is lost
- - Can log data to a file.
+ - Can log data to a file
- - Customizable colors.
+ - Customizable colors
+ - Displays data in different formats: ASCII, BIN, OCT or DEC
+ - Can open multiple instances

 ## Important